EJDiamond/Music-Trivia/README.md

 - As a First Time Visitor, I want to be aesthetically pleased and quickly understand the purpose of the site.
 - As a First Time Visitor, I want to be able to easily find the rules of the quiz and understand how to play.
 - As a First Time Visitor, I want to be get on with answering the quiz questions.
+- As a First Time Visitor, I want to see the question number and my score as I progress through the quiz.

 **Returning Visitor Goals**

-- As a Returning Visitor, I want to be able to select new levels of the game when the previous is passed.
 - As a Returning Visitor, I want to have highscores logged to see progression.

 **Frequent User Goals**

 - As a Frequent User, I want to check my highscores.
-- As a Frequent User, I want to unlock all levels of the game and be able to play any.
 - As a Frequent User, I want to be able to clear highscores so more can be entered.

 ## Design